 Why you may want to know how to neutralize oxalic acid in spinach and other oxalate-rich foods

 There are many reasons as to why it’s wiser to manually lower the oxalate levels in your foodstuff.
 If you are oxalate sensitive, eating more of this chemical increases your chances of facing what doctors call “oxalic acid foods side effects” or “oxalate consequences.”
-Which basically include:

 - Fatigue and body pains from oxalate crystal accumulation